benquike/cheatsheets/dev/web/django.md

 ## Model

+### specifying database to use

+In the site setting file, find the data base setting

 ### specifing the table name of a model class

 In the meta class, define the db_table propertuy like the following: